Platform-OS/platformos-documentation/pages/reference/custom_attributes/custom-attachments.md

 ## Displaying, updating

-After having this, the way for editing those attachments can be further customized in the markup for the forms:
+After setting up attachments as described above, you can further customize them in the markup for the forms:

 {% raw %}